DGMO vs the rest

 Does DGMO support dark mode?

 Yes.
-DGMO has built-in dark and light themes, plus 10 color palettes (Nord, Catppuccin, Solarized, Gruvbox, Tokyo Night, Rose Pine, One Dark, Bold, Dracula, and Monokai).
+DGMO has built-in dark and light themes, plus 7 color palettes (Slate, Atlas, Blueprint, Tidewater, Nord, Catppuccin, and Tokyo Night).